fabiovalse/Divina-Commedia-Visualization/README.md

 ## Scripts
 ### download.py
-This is the python script used for downloading all the _wikitexts_ of every cantos of the poem.
+This is the python script used for downloading the _wikitext_ of every cantos of the poem.
 The repository already includes the texts under the *wikisource_data* folder.

 Wikitexts have been downloaded using Wikisource API returning JSON objects.
 An URL example is:
 `https://it.wikisource.org/w/api.php?action=query&titles=Divina_Commedia/Inferno/Canto%20I&prop=revisions&rvprop=content&format=json`